 Too many international students excel at North Carolina's universities but face challenges to find a job and stay here."
-Gov. Pat McCrory, September 25, 2014 whole to look at ways to establish North Carolina as "the destination for creative talent."
+Gov. Pat McCrory, September 25, 2014

 UNC can and must do more, not just to ensure that international students are fully integrated into the life of the campus while they attend our institutions, but that they get to see meaningful opportunities that might await them if